Goiânia accident: Fatalities

 In 2007, the Oswaldo Cruz Foundation determined that the rate of caesium-137 related diseases are the same in Goiânia accident survivors as they are in the population at large.
 Nevertheless, compensation is still distributed to survivors, who suffer radiation-related prejudices in everyday life.

+The mortality from pancreatic cancer in the Central-Western region of Brasil, which includes Goiás with Goiânia, has seen higher mortality rates than other areas of the country.